 In practical terms, this means that defenders should dribble the ball along the outside of the field and pass it to a midfielder along the sideline that they are on, unless they have no pressure and can easily pass the ball to an open player in another part of the field, such as a center midfielder.
 Using the outside of the field to move the ball out of the defensive zone may result in the ball going out of bounds.
 However, giving the other team a throw-in from the sideline is a much better play than giving the ball up in front of your own goal and providing the other team a good scoring opportunity.

 Kick and Run Will Win Games, But at a High Cost To Players’ Development

-It is tempting for coaches to utilize a long-ball “kick and run” strategy to win games when children are young; however, games won in this manner come at a high cost to young players’ development as soccer players and prevent them from learning how to win a soccer game the right way.
+It is tempting for coaches to utilize a long-ball “kick and run” strategy to win games when children are young; however, games won in this manner come at a high cost to young players’ development as soccer players and prevents them from learning how to win a soccer game the right way.